danielabar/meblog/src/markdown/model-audit-paper-trail.md

 ]
 ```

 We can also connect directly to the database to verify the data is persisted in the `product_versions` table.
-Use the `bin/rails db` command to launch a psql session.
+Use the [bin/rails dbconsole](https://guides.rubyonrails.org/command_line.html#bin-rails-dbconsole) command to launch a psql session.
 Then query the `product_versions` table for `item_id` of `103` (which is the primary key of the product record we edited earlier):

 ```sql
 audit_demo=> select whodunnit, object_changes from product_versions where item_id = 103;